Gaabooo/SpacexFront/README.md

 ## Test

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Known Issues:

+- The Flight Cards don't have the same hight (It probably has to do with the image size);